hagerna/World-Happiness-Data/Jess_Lilly/index.md

 #### COMING SOON: World Happiness Index vs. Suicide and Depression Rates

-### Part B: Efficacy Longevity of the World Happiness Index
+## Part C: Efficacy Longevity of the World Happiness Index

 I suspect that as the World Happiness Index becomes more broadly publicized, the efficacy of the Cantril ladder as a measure of happiness, will decrease.
 The Cantril ladder relies on human judgement.
 Media and popular discourse influences human judgement.
 Generally, I would expect countries that score particularly low, and countries that score particularly high to experience more media coverage with more memorable results.
 Thus, I would imagine that over time, the variability in the happiness score of some of the highest ranked countries will decrease, as knowledge about previous scores begins to influence responses.